skyflowapi/skyflow-js/README.md

 When the form is ready to be submitted, call the `collect(options?)` method on the container object.
 The `options` parameter takes a object of optional parameters as shown below:

 - `tokens`: indicates whether tokens for the collected data should be returned or not.
 Defaults to 'true'
-- `additionalFields`: Non-PCI elements data to be inserted into the vault which should be in the `records` object format as described in the above [Inserting data into vault](#inserting-data-into-the-vault) section.
+- `additionalFields`: Non-PCI elements data to be inserted into the vault which should be in the `records` object format as described in the above [Insert data into vault](#insert-data-into-the-vault) section.
+-  `upsert`: To support upsert operations while collecting data from Skyflow elements, pass the table and column marked as unique in the table.

 ```javascript
 const options = {